-We have a commercial license agreement with Knight Therapeutics International SA (Knight) entered in May 2022, to commercialize fostamatinib for approved indications in Latin America, consisting of Mexico, Central and South America, and the Caribbean (Knight territory).
-We are also responsible for the exclusive manufacture and supply of fostamatinib for all future development and commercialization activities under a Commercial and Supply Agreement.
+We have a commercial license agreement with Knight to commercialize fostamatinib for approved indications in Latin America, consisting of Mexico, Central and South America, and the Caribbean.
+We are also responsible for the exclusive manufacture and supply of fostamatinib for all future development and commercialization activities under a commercial and supply agreement.
 In August 2023, Knight submitted the MAA for regulatory approval in Mexico, Colombia and Brazil for fostamatinib for the treatment of adult patients with ITP who had insufficient response to a previous treatment.